readthedocs/ethicalads.io/content/posts/ad-tracking-is-reputation-arbitrage.md

 The way retargeting works is:

-* The ad network knows the audience of Valuable Publisher (eg. Python web developers)
+* The ad network knows the audience of valuable publisher (eg. Python web developers)
-* Valuable Publisher has ad network javascript on their site, showing them an ad for **$1 CPM**
+* The valuable publisher has ad network javascript on their site, showing them an ad for **$1 CPM**
 * the ad network tags a user via cookies or [other intrusive methods](https://www.eff.org/deeplinks/2015/02/under-senate-pressure-verizon-improves-its-supercookie-opt-out) to follow them across the web
 * This user goes to a lower quality site (eg. a recipe website)
 * The ad network shows a Python ad to the user on the recipe site, paying **$.25 CPM**